CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Devices/Monitor-Switches.md

 ### View Overall Health of a Switch

 When you want to view an overview of the current or past health of a particular switch, open the NetQ UI small Switch card.
 It is unlikely that you would have this card open for every switch in your network at the same time, but it is useful for tracking selected switches that might have been problematic in the recent past or that you have recently installed.
-The card shows you alarm status, a summary health score, and health trend.
+The card displays events, a summary health score, and health trend.

 To view the summary: